17 °F

 Yes.
 Habitat for Humanity is an equal housing lender, and does not discriminate based on race, creed, color, religion, national origin, sex, sexual orientation, marital status, family status, age, or disability.

-If you believe you meet North St. Louis County Habitat for Humanity's criteria for family selection, and you are interested in applying, then you should complete the application inquiry form above.
+If you believe you meet North St. Louis County Habitat for Humanity’s criteria for family selection, and you are interested in applying, then you should complete the application inquiry form below.

 North St. Louis County Habitat for Humanity is an equal housing lender, and does not discrimiante based on race, creed, color, religion, national origin, sex, sexual orientation, marital status, family status, age, or disability.